A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Introduction

-Despite the prospect of the broad deployment of ML systems in a wide range of speech-centric applications, two intertwined challenges remain unaddressed among most of these systems: understanding and illuminating the rich diversity across people and contexts while creating trustworthy ML technologies that work for everyone in all contexts.
-Trust is fundamental in human life, whether to trust friends, colleagues, family members, or artifacts like AI-powered services.
-Conventionally, ML practitioners, e.g., researchers, and decision-makers, evaluate the ML system using system performance (e.g., F1 score).
-While an immense amount of studies are focusing on improving the system performance of ML models, ensuring ML application that is trustworthy stays a challenging topic.
-In the past few years, we have witnessed a significant amount of research work targeting trustworthy AI and ML, and the objective of this paper is to provide a comprehensive review of related research activities with an emphasis on speech-centric ML.
+Despite the prospect of the broad deployment of ML systems in a wide range of speech-centric applications, two intertwined challenges remain unaddressed in most of these systems: understanding and illuminating the rich diversity across people and contexts while creating trustworthy ML technologies that work for everyone in all contexts.
+Trust is fundamental in human life, whether to trust friends, colleagues, family members, or AI-powered services.
+While ML practitioners, such as researchers, and decision-makers, conventionally focus on improving the system performance of ML models using performance metrics such as the F1 score, ensuring ML application that is trustworthy stays a challenging topic.
+In the past few years, we have witnessed a significant amount of research work targeting trustworthy AI and ML, and the objective of this paper is to provide a comprehensive review of related research activities, with an emphasis on speech-centric ML.
 This survey aims to outline salient design pillars and the latest research trends in speech-centric trustworthy ML.